Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 - Dallas is 15-4 (victorious in 78.9% of its games) when playing with moneyline odds of -145 or shorter.

-- Seattle has won eight of its 14 games when it is the underdog by +120 or longer on the moneyline.
+- Seattle is 8-6 when bookmakers have made them underdogs of +120 or longer on the moneyline.

 Stars Player Props